JimmysonJack/shared_components/README.md

 ## Installation

 To install `Shared_Component` package, follow the steps below:
-1. Download Shared_Component from git Repository and then place it any whare you want.
-We are only doing it because its not yet published.
+1. First, you need to download the 'Shared_Component' from a git repository.
+After that, you can put it anywhere you prefer on your computer.
+The reason we're doing this is that the component hasn't been officially published yet.
 2. Add the package to your Flutter project's `pubspec.yaml` file, in the path put an address where you placed Shared_component package.

 ```yaml